 Sometimes it’s unavoidable to let your kid fly solo.
 In fact, millions of children all over the world fly alone each year, and the vast majority of these unaccompanied trips happen without incident.
 Keep this is mind.

-If you know you will feel emotional when your child leaves you, plan something nice to do when you have said goodbye.
+Make a plan if you think you will feel emotional when your child leaves you.
+Think of something nice to do when you have said goodbye.
 Maybe meet a friend and make the most of your child-free time.
-It is perfectly normal to experience separation anxiety when you are not with your little one, so be kind to yourself and plan to keep yourself busy.
+It is perfectly normal to experience separation anxiety when you are not with your little one, so be kind to yourself and stay busy

 Preparing your child and yourself properly goes a long way to ease anxiety on both sides and ensures a safe, fun trip.